kangabru/kangabru.github.io/_posts/2018-01-02-cool-tools-background.md

 ---

-`GIT` was the version control system of choice at a previous company who made use of the following online services:
+`Git` was the version control system of choice at a previous company who made use of the following online services:
 - [Jira](https://www.atlassian.com/software/jira) for issue tracking.
 - [Bitbucket](https://bitbucket.org) as the online repository and code review platform.
 - [Team City](https://www.jetbrains.com/teamcity/) for automated tests and code deployment.